 Melksham appears in the Domesday (Doomsday) Book and its prosperity was founded on agriculture and the woollen cloth making industry.
-Today it is the home of Cooper Tires and modern businesses based on new technology.
+Today the population is around 23,000 and it is the home of Cooper Tires and modern businesses based on new technology.

 A beautiful historic quarter in the Town Centre features St Michael and All Angel’s Church, Canon Square and Church Walk.
 Nearby are the historic villages of Lacock and Castle Combe and the splendour of the Cotswolds.
 The friendly Town Centre is full of independent shops and plenty of cafes, pubs and restaurants, with a regular Tuesday Market.
 Compact and easily accessible, Melksham’s library, gym, swimming pool, tourist information centre and parks are all in easy walking distance of the centre.